Geetha Arts Comes Up With A Clarification On Sunitha's Allegations Over Bunny Vasu!

 To whomsoever it may concern, anyone who needs further clarification on this issue may either approach the film chamber of commerce or our PR Team. pic.twitter.com/e3CqGFqvRD— Geetha Arts (@GeethaArts) September 5, 2019

 On the other hand, certain reports have been doing the rounds that Sunitha herself came on Facebook LIVE to give a clarification.
-Reportedly, she outrightly denied some of the reports that have been circulating on media and stated that Bunny Vasu has not sexually assualted her.
+Reportedly, she outrightly denied some of the reports that have been circulating on media and stated that Bunny Vasu has not sexually assaulted her.

-Earlier, according to one of their sources, Bunny Vasu had wanted to take her for a counselling."Bunny Vasu actually wants to help her by taking her to some counselling centre or rehab,", the source has been quoted as saying by Deccan Chronicle.
+Earlier, according to one of their sources, Bunny Vasu had wanted to take her for a counselling."Bunny Vasu actually wants to help her by taking her to some counselling centre or rehab", the source has been quoted as saying by Deccan Chronicle.
 Meanwhile, Bunny Vasu is reportedly busy with the pre-production works of his upcoming movie featuring Akhil Akkineni in the lead role.